epinoema/Hammer.MdiContainer/README.md

 # Hammer.MdiContainer
-This is a fork from the excelent MDIContainer for WPF.
+This is a fork from the excellent MDIContainer for WPF.
 You can find the original codeplex project here:

 https://mdicontainer.codeplex.com/